Eligibility and Confidentiality

 - Individual students or teams of up to 3 may enter the competition.

-- Students must be either part or full-time students during the semester of the competition.
+- Students must be either part or full-time students during the semester of the competition or an alumnus who had graduated in the past year.

 - All members of the team pitching in the Bark Tank Competition must be available to attend the final event.